Risk Disclosures

 Lack of Trading History

-Such changes in public tastes and preferences could be in response to, among other factors, the failure to maintain and update digital asset software and technology and a growing perception that the use and holding of digital assets is no longer safe and secure.
+Such changes in public tastes and preferences could be in response to, among other factors, the failure to maintain and update digital asset software and technology and a growing perception that the use and holding of digital assets is no longer safe and secure, regardless of whether such perception is true.
 The open-source nature of digital asset networks means that contributors are not generally directly compensated for their contributions in maintaining and updating the digital asset software and technology.
 Consequently, there is a lack of financial incentive for developers to maintain or develop the networks or adequately address issues that may emerge over time.
-A failure to do so can negatively impact consumer preferences for digital assets and consequently the prices of the relevant digital assets.
+A failure to do so can negatively impact investor preferences for digital assets and consequently the prices of the relevant digital assets.

-Further, social media and the news can affect consumer perception of digital assets.
+Further, social media, the news and other publicity can affect investor perception of digital assets and digital asset market intermediaries, regardless of whether such stories or claims are true.
 In particular, in circumstances where the digital asset is issued or sponsored by a single team or company, negative press of the team or issuing or sponsoring company could adversely impact the price of that digital asset.

 Changing public perception with respect to digital assets could very well affect the terms of derivatives contracts that reference digital assets.
-By way of example, negative press that leads to public discontent with a particular digital asset (or, for that matter, digital assets more broadly) could dramatically affect the value of derivatives contracts which rely upon the value of an underlying digital asset.
+By way of example, negative press that leads to public discontent with a particular digital asset (or, for that matter, digital assets more broadly) could dramatically affect the value of derivatives contracts which rely upon the value of an underlying digital asset, regardless of whether such negative press is true.

 Lack of Regulation; Possibility of Government Intervention

-The “cash” or “spot” markets for most digital assets are largely unregulated in most jurisdictions.
-In addition, in some non-U.S. jurisdictions, the digital asset derivatives markets are largely unregulated.
+The regulation of “cash “or “spot” markets for most digital assets, as well as derivatives referencing digital assets, is relatively new and evolving compared to the regulation of most traditional financial products, and in some cases, such digital assets and derivatives may be largely unregulated or less regulated than comparable traditional financial products.
 In particular, depending on their location, these markets and the participants therein may not be subject to market integrity or transparency rules, and participants in these markets may not be subject to registration, licensing or fitness requirements, business continuation, disaster recovery or cybersecurity requirements, or know your customer and anti-money laundering rules.
 This lack of regulation can make digital asset markets susceptible to manipulation or distortion, which may adversely affect your digital asset transactions and your derivatives contracts that reference digital assets.
-This is particularly the case to the extent that the digital asset derivatives we enter into with you reference digital assets or related derivatives that trade in unregulated markets, for example to establish one or more settlement prices or in connection with disruption or similar events.
+This is particularly the case to the extent that the digital asset derivatives we enter into with you reference digital assets or related derivatives that trade in unregulated markets, which are used, for example, to establish one or more settlement prices or in connection with disruption or similar events.

 Digital asset trading has also been associated with illegal activity, including drug dealing, money laundering and other forms of illegal commerce.
 Law enforcement may respond to such actions by limiting or shutting down trading venues or participation on such venues.